jooy2/vitepress-sidebar/docs/en/guide/options.md

 ```

 Depending on the value of this option, you can use other names like `draft`, `hide`, etc. instead of `exclude`.

-## `excludeFolders` (deprecated)

-- Type: `Array<string>`
-- Default: `[]`

-### This option is deprecated and will be removed in the next major version.
-Use the `excludePattern` option instead.

-Folders that correspond to an array of folder names are not shown in the list, and any sub-items within a folder are also not shown.

 ## `includeDotFiles`